✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 13. The Seinfeld Method

-For this method, all you need is a calendar and a red marker or two.
-This calendar-based time management technique is great for forming a good habit, learning a new skill with consistency, and so on.
+For this method, all you need is a calendar and a red marker.
+This calendar-based time management technique is great for forming a good habit or learning a new skill with consistency.

 How it Works:

-• Arrange for a calendar (probably a big one) and a red marker.
+• Take a calendar and a red marker.

-• Try to work every day, even if it’s for a short time.
+• Try to work every day.
 Circle the days you have worked with the marker.

 • The red-circled days increase over time, forming a chain.